Glaciohound/LM-Infinite/README.md

 in PyTorch.
 The work is done by [Chi Han](https://glaciohound.github.io), Qifan Wang, Wenhan Xiong, Yu Chen, Heng Ji, Sinong Wang.

-In this paper, the authors propose a simple method, called LM-Infinite, to improve the length generalization of large language models, without any additional training or parameter updates.
+In this paper, the authors propose a simple method, called LM-Infinite, to improve the length generalization of large language models to as long as 128k tokens, without any additional training or parameter updates.
 The key idea is to use (1) a $\Lambda$-shaped attention pattern, so that each token only attends to the nearest $L_{pretrain}$ tokens as well as a few starting tokens, and (2) a distance limit $L_{pretrain}$, so that the attention distance is capped at $L_{pretrain}$.
 The proposed method is compatible with multiple state-of-the-art language models, including but not limited to LLaMA, Llama-2, GPT-J, MPT-7B series.
 LM-Infinite is also computational efficient, with only $O(n)$ time complexity.